mrlynn/ansible-demo/README.md

 However, there are differences between Ops Manager, which is an _on premise_ solution and the *Cloud Manager* and *Atlas* solutions.
 Mainly in the fact that with *Ops Manager* you are expected to have some solution in place to help you deploy hosts and to help you install the Ops Manager Automation Agent - which enables you to manage the MongoDB nodes.

+You most certainly can manually install the Automation Agent to onboard the target MongoDB nodes.
+However, if you have a large-scale deployment this can be cumbersome.
+The entire purpose of this repository is to help you understand how **Ansible** may help you accomplish this task in an automated fashion.

-RedHat *Ansible* is just such an automation tool.
-It can automate the package deployment, configuration and even the node deployment if you're using a cloud provider such as AWS.
+RedHat **Ansible** can automate the package deployment, configuration and even the node deployment if you're using a cloud provider such as AWS.

 This repository is intended to accomplish 2 main goals: